jihyunkim94-lab/jihyunkim94-lab.github.io/_pages/about.md

   enabled: false
 ---

-Kim Lab explores how **high-quality nanoscale semiconductor materials can be made cheaply, rapidly, and reproducibly at scale** — and what new devices become possible once they can.
+Kim Lab explores how **high-quality nanoscale semiconductor materials can be made reproducibly at scale** — and what new devices become possible once they can.

-We work at the interface of chemical engineering, materials science, and device physics: solution-processed two-dimensional van der Waals nanomaterials, atomic-scale ferroelectric and high-k dielectrics, and the logic, memory, sensing, and neuromorphic devices built from them.
+We work at the interface of materials science and device physics: solution-processed two-dimensional van der Waals nanomaterials, atomic-scale ferroelectric and high-k dielectrics, and the transistors, sensors, capacitors, and neuromorphic devices built from them.

 We are always looking for curious students who want to build things that do not exist yet.